PSP vs. PSA: What’s the Difference and Which One Fits Your Family?

 Need More Support?

 At Homeschool 101, we’ve gathered resources, guides, and encouragement to help families get started with confidence.
-And at 5 Arrow Homeschool Academy, we walk alongside families across the U.S. with mentorship, consulting, record-keeping, transcripts, and even PSP enrollment for California families.
+And at 5 Arrow Homeschool Academy, we walk alongside families across the U.S. with mentorship, consulting, PSA filing assistance, record-keeping, and transcripts.
 We know homeschooling is not one-size-fits-all, which is why our goal is to support you in the way that works best for your family.

 A Journey Worth Fighting For!